Showing posts with label Desert dwellers. Show all posts

 Hermits: Not Merely People who Live Alone but Desert Dwellers

 Dear Sister, recently I read a hermit who claimed the word hermit meant one who lived alone.
 They said, [[The very word hermit is a label that means "solitary" in Old French, late Latin, and Greek.
-So perhaps the first hermit was simply someone who lived alone in a time when all other people lived together in family units, and a single person living by themselves would be unusual enough to have a word coined to describe the phenomena.
+So perhaps the first hermit was simply someone who lived alone in a time when all other people lived together in family units, and a single person living by themselves would be unusual enough to have a word coined to describe the phenomenon.
 Then others began to live like that first hermit, alone, or in whatever other ways that first hermit appeared, acted, and was for what purpose of being.]]
 Is this correct?
 Is it how the Church uses the word hermit?
 Thank you.

 Solitariness is a part of the eremitical life, yes, but the word hermit (eremite) has its origins in the Greek word eremos, which means desert.
-An eremite (hermit) then is a desert dweller and there is much more involved in truly being a desert dweller than simply being alone.
-Consider what it means to live in the desert generally, and then in terms of the judeo-Christian heritage.
-It is in this way we come to understand what a hermit is from the Catholic perspective and how the eremitical life differs from simply being or living alone.
+An eremite (hermit) then is a desert dweller, and there is much more involved in truly being a desert dweller than simply being alone.
+Consider what it means to live in the desert generally, and then in terms of the Judeo-Christian heritage.
+It is in this way that we come to understand what a hermit is from the Catholic perspective and how the eremitical life differs from simply being or living alone.
 After all, many people live alone; does this of itself make them hermits?
 I would say no.

-These are some of the questions which well up in the wilderness in the absence of distraction and satiety.
-These are the questions the hermit lives out in one form and another every day of her life.
+These are some of the questions that well up in the wilderness in the absence of distraction and satiety.
+These are the questions the hermit lives out in one form or another every day of her life.
 But the hermit, especially the Christian hermit, also lives the answer to these found in the Gospel of Jesus Christ.
 For the Christian hermit, the wilderness/desert is also the place where the Jewish refugees from Egypt came to terms with and claimed their identity as God's own, ratified the covenant with their lives, and became Israel, the covenant partner of God.
 The desert is the context where the prophet John the Baptist was nurtured and called to proclaim a baptism of repentance.
 It is also the place where he learned clearly who he was and was empowered to proclaim the One he was not.
-The desert is the place where Jesus was driven by the Spirit of God's love to grapple with his newly divinely-affirmed identity as Son of God and the shape that Sonship would take in this world.
+The desert is the place where Jesus was driven by the Spirit of God's love to grapple with his newly divinely affirmed identity as the Son of God and the shape that Sonship would take in this world.
 Here he struggled with the temptation to misuse the gifts which were his: his power, his authority, his very identity; here he struggled with the temptation to relinquish his complete dependence upon God the Father and act autonomously.
-It was in the desert that in a special way Jesus claimed his own identity and embraced the values and wisdom of the Kingdom rather than the identity, values and wisdom the world affirmed and offered him.
+It was in the desert that, in a special way, Jesus claimed his own identity and embraced the values and wisdom of the Kingdom rather than the identity, values, and wisdom the world affirmed and offered him.

-More, we do these things not only for ourselves, but for what the Scriptures call the glory of God.
+Moreover, we do these things not only for ourselves, but for what the Scriptures call the glory of God.
 What this means is that we do it so that God's presence and nature may be clearly revealed in our world through our lives.
 That is what it means in the Bible to speak of God being glorified.
 And of course, we do this so that others might be nourished and inspired by it; we do it so that people may find hope when there seems nothing and no one to hope in, so that people may be nourished and their thirst quenched when the landscape of their lives seems entirely barren.
-We do it so that the least of the least among us may discover and be affirmed in the infinite value of their lives and so even the most isolated may find that God is with them ready to transfigure isolation into solitude.
+We do it so that the least of the least among us may discover and be affirmed in the infinite value of their lives, and so even the most isolated may find that God is with them, ready to transfigure isolation into solitude.
 Eremitical life witnesses to the essential wholeness that we are all called to in God through Christ, no matter our poverty, our weakness, or our brokenness and isolation.

 Note: some of this I spoke of relatively recently --- not least in a post for the first week of Lent : Notes From Stillsong Hermitage: Driven into the Desert by the "spirit of Sonship".
 Folks might want to check that out as well.
 It is also linked to the term "desert spirituality" below.